FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/settings/axes.md

 Z axis coordinate (millimeters) to which the z axis should be retracted during Safe Z moves.
 It is recommended to choose a value at which the z axis is all of the way up to provide as much clearance as possible.
 This value can be used by <span class="fb-step fb-move">Move</span> sequence commands by enabling _Safe Z_ or selecting _Safe Height_ as the z-axis override.

 # Soil Height
 Z axis coordinate (millimeters) of the soil.
-This value can be used by <span class="fb-step fb-move">Move</span> sequence commands by selecting _Soil Height_ as the x-axis override.
+This value can be used by <span class="fb-step fb-move">Move</span> sequence commands by selecting _Soil Height_ as the z-axis override.